Early Symptoms

 Chronic sores

-PAD can be associated with sores, or ulcers, that recur often or do not heal.
+PAD can be associated with sores that recur often or do not heal.

 Gangrene